plantanapp/dnnsharp.github.io/search-boost/indexing/targets.md

    * Title
    * Description

     Below you can find an image example of how you can map an XML node from the feed to the indexing item, eg: "Author" with "dc:creator" when XML contains an `<dc:creator>FirstName LastName</dc:creator>` node.

-Note that if the XML contains multiple identical properties, they will be unified with a comma delimiter.
+    Note: if the XML contains multiple identical properties, they will be unified with a comma delimiter.
 For the rest of the URL types (a simple page or a sitemap) these properties will be ignored.

    ![rss url properties](/search-boost/indexing/assets/RssUrlProperties.png)